Financial Aid Refunds

 - Enough financial aid has been received to exceed the semester charges.

 Students can reasonably expect to receive a financial aid refund at the end of their second course as long as all of the conditions above are met.
-One absence can delay the processing of refunds.
+One absence will delay the processing of refunds.

 Refund preference should be noted on the Student Authorization to Retain Funds form.